JSON Schema and Parsing

 Resource types in Windmill are associated with JSON Schemas.
 A resource type defines the structure and constraints of a resource object.
 JSON Schema is used to validate the properties and values of a resource object against the specified resource type.

-Some arguments' types can be given advanced settings that will affect the inputs' auto-generated UI and JSON Schema.
+main function's arguments can be given advanced settings that will affect the inputs' auto-generated UI and JSON Schema.

 menu.